matticus1120/secret-santa-realness/README.md

 [Play the game now](http://secretsantarealness.com/)!

 ## To Do:
-* Currently refactoring to use Redux, and to generally clean up the code-base.
+* Currently refactoring to use Redux, and to generally clean up the code-base. (on branch "redux")